TundraClimate/endolphine/README.md

 - Impl the .log output-system
 - Impl the plugin-system
 - Impl theme installer
-- Move an "editor" config to the "edit" section with rename it to the "default"
 - Improve argument parsing, the Expected will be can multiple process runs

 ## LICENSE